Indianapolis, Indiana, Theater Reviews

 The critic has to look more, well, critically, at what is happening on stage and also has to look past the plot of a play and into the play’s presentation (actors and directors should not be held responsible for a flawed script).
 What was the director’s vision?
 Was the lighting distracting?
 Are the costumes appropriate for the setting and period?
 Did the actors fully embody their characters?
 How was the blocking and/or choreography?
 If it’s a musical, how were the numbers?
 Does the ticket price accurately reflect what the audience can expect?
 (Yes, if a theater’s tickets are $50 as opposed to $15, I will have higher expectations of it, as well as if it’s an Equity house or not.)
 These are just some of the questions I ask myself when I write.

-I try my best to walk this line between audience and performers, and I take it seriously.
+I try my best to walk the line between audience and performers, and I take it seriously.
 But I also have a lot of fun.
-I hope you do too.
+I hope you do too!

 We are not alone!
 Read more voices here: